YuyangLi99/RDFDDL/README.md

 The core of this project is the **"RDFdL Verification Pipeline"**, which operates as follows:

 1.  **Modeling with RDF/SHACL**: We model a Cyber-Physical System—its components, states, and physical constraints—using the Resource Description Framework (RDF).
 The Shapes Constraint Language (SHACL) is used to define the precise rules and conditions for each state.
+2.  **SHACL Validation**: Before inferring any transitions, each RDF state is checked against its SHACL shape (`Validation.java`).
+This ensures no invalid state (one that violates the predefined constraints) enters the reasoning or proof stages.
-2.  **Reasoning with Jena**: The Apache Jena framework is used to reason over the RDF model.
+3.  **Reasoning with Jena**: The Apache Jena framework is used to reason over the RDF model.
 Custom reasoner `Builtin` functions are implemented to infer potential state transitions based on the system's logic.
-3.  **Proof with KeYmaera X**: For each inferred transition, the system generates a formal proof obligation expressed in Differential Dynamic Logic (dL).
+4.  **Proof with KeYmaera X**: For each inferred transition, the system generates a formal proof obligation expressed in Differential Dynamic Logic (dL).
 This proof is sent to the **KeYmaera X** theorem prover for validation.
-4.  **Verified State Graph**: A transition is only accepted and added to the final knowledge graph if KeYmaera X successfully proves its logical correctness.
+5.  **Verified State Graph**: A transition is only accepted and added to the final knowledge graph if KeYmaera X successfully proves its logical correctness.
 The final output is a fully verified state-transition graph of the hybrid system.

 This approach ensures that the system's behavior is not just modeled but is also mathematically guaranteed to be safe and correct.